Utkarshmishra2k2/Datacynte-AI_Powered_Data_Analytics_Platform/README.md

 ---

+## 🎥 **Application Walkthrough**
+_A demonstration video showcasing the functionality and features of the application will be provided here soon._

 ## 🛠️ **Tech Stack**

 - **Frontend:**
-    - [Streamlit](https://streamlit.io) – Interactive web application for data exploration.
+    - [Streamlit] – Interactive web application for data exploration.
 - **Backend:**
     - **Google Gemini AI** – AI-powered code generation for data analysis.
     - **Astra DB** – (Optional) Vector database for storing query history.